 “There was every chance for it to be Hollywood-ised,” says Cotter.
 But Kormákur and Clarke got in touch soon after filming began and asked him to join the production.
 He became Clarke’s tutor in all things Hall, taking Clarke climbing in the mountains of his native New Zealand and on the Tasman Glacier.
 In Nepal, close to Everest Base Camp at 5,364m, Clarke would pester Cotter, asking him how he would move with this amount of oxygen deprivation, and how he’d communicate with the team.

 And then there was the yak.

 There’s a shot in the film where a herd of the beasts crosses a bridge.
-Kormakur demanded a few takes and the yaks protested.
-“You could see them get irate,” says Cotter.
-One began to stampede and Clarke, with co-star Josh Brolin, grabbed it by the horns before it sent someone over the cliff.
-It’s the kind of anecdote that says everything about Clarke.
+Kormákur demanded a few takes and the yaks protested.
+“You could see them getting irate,” says Cotter.
+Suddenly, one began to stampede, so Clarke and co-star Josh Brolin grabbed it by the horns before it sent someone over the cliff.
+It’s the kind of anecdote that sums up Clarke.